rcmdnk/hydra-utils/README.md

   - It is useful if app_version is set to `__version__` of the app.
 - `app_file` is used to check the file place's git status to log the git commit hash and diff from the last commit.
 - The argument which the main function takes is `dict[Any, Any]` instead of `DictConfig`.
-- Configuration file can be passed by the first argument or `conf=...` at the command line.
+- Configuration file can be passed by the first argument or `conf_file=...` at the command line, which will be merged to the configuration file specified by conf_path and conf_name.
 - Configuration file can have `include` keyword which has the list of configuration files to include.
   - Included files are merged to the main configuration file.
   - It is resolved at the place of `include`.
 If the main file has other configurations after the `include`, they will overwrite the included configurations.